tahoe-lafs/magic-folder/docs/invites.rst

 Accepts a JSON body containing keys: `id`.
 The `id` is the UUID of an existing invite.
-This endpoint will wait until the invite is consumed and then return code 200 with the serialized JSON of the invite (as above) or an error.
+This endpoint will wait until the invite is consumed and then return code 200 with the serialized JSON of the invite (as above) or a 400 error.

 GET .../invites